csmc-vaneykjlab/QCeltis/README.md

 For examples of Excel Reports: (Manasa: add links to results from the example dataset)

-### HTML Reports
+### HTML Report

-The report is divided into 2 tabs: ID-Free Metrics and ID-Based Metrics.
+The HTML report is generated at the end of the QC analysis, it is divided into 2 tabs: ID-Free Metrics and ID-Based Metrics.
 If mzML directory was provided as input, ID-Free Tab will be populated with plots using the Id-Free metrics described below.
 The Id-Based Tab will contain metrics and results from your Search Engine Results dataset - Protein, Peptide or Precursor Level intensity files.

 #### ID-Free Metrics Tab